 By now, you likely have noticed that Windows 10 doesn’t offer an easy way to temporarily stop updates from being installed.
-This means that, there is no official way out there to temporarily stop Windows 10 from installing new updates.
+This means that there is no official way out there to temporarily prevent Windows 10 from installing new updates.

 Delay or defer Windows Updates in Windows 10

 The good news is that there is finally a Pause Updates option in Windows 10.
 Yes, in Windows 10 Creators Update (14997 and above) builds, you can pause Windows Updates.